-The regular GO proposal review will utilize parallel panels, as we have in previous cycles, so that proposers can serve as reviewers.
+All proposals will be reviewed by broad science panels that focus either on extragalactic or galactic/planetary science.
+The proposal review will utilize parallel panels, as in previous cycles, so that proposers can serve as reviewers.

-6.2.2 Astronomical Observation Requests (AORs)
+5.2.2 Astronomical Observation Requests (AORs)

 The submission of Astronomical Observation Requests (AORs) is required for observing proposals.
 All AORs must be created using the IRAC Post-cryo Mapping AOT.
 The IRAC Mapping AOT used during the cryogenic mission will no longer be valid.
-GO investigators proposing small programs are required to submit all of their completed AORs with their proposal.
-For statistical programs (§4.9) this should include AORs for all possible targets.
-GO investigators proposing large or Exploration Science programs must submit representative AORs that clearly define all of their observations, but are not required to submit the entire program of AORs with the proposal.
+Investigators proposing small programs are required to submit all of their completed AORs with their proposal.
+For statistical programs (§3.3) this should include AORs for all possible targets.
+Investigators proposing large programs must submit representative AORs that clearly define all of their observations, but are not required to submit the entire program of AORs with the proposal.

 AORs are created in Spot and then submitted electronically to the SSC.
 You create your AORs and save them to a text file on your local computer.
-When you are ready to submit the proposal, load the AORs into Spot and they will be automatically transmitted with the cover sheet and PDF attachment to the SSC.
-The cover sheet information, PDF attachment, and AORs can all be updated separately or all at once after your initial submission.
+When you are ready to submit the proposal, load the AORs into Spot and they will be automatically transmitted with the cover sheet and PDF attachment to the SSC when you submit it.
+The cover sheet information, PDF attachment, and AORs can be updated separately or all at once after your initial submission.

-6.2.3 PDF Attachment
+5.2.3 PDF Attachment